sigasi/sigasi_insights/content/releasenotes/sigasi-2.16.md

 -   Better declare signal quickfix for vector types
 	![declare signal quickfix](/img/releasenotes/2.16/declarenewvectorsignal.png "declare signal quickfix")
 -   Eclipse Kepler support
--   Added quickfix for mapping Xilinx’ `unimacro` library
+-   Added quickfix for mapping Xilinx' `unimacro` library
--   Only show the “Open Declaration” action in the context menu if the action is available
+-   Only show the "Open Declaration" action in the context menu if the action is available
 -   Basic support for unconstrained records & record subtypes with record constrains \[VHDL 2008\]